Webreaper/SynoThumbnailGen/README.md

 #### Arguments

 ```
 -r     will force the tool to process all subdirs recursively.
 You probably want this.
 -v     will turn on verbose logging.
+-alpha will process folders in alphabetic order (default is most-recent-first)
+-gm    will use GraphicsMagick (if installed) which converts about twice as fast as IM
 ```
 ### Disclaimer